FocalPoints/MidPoint/README.md

 # MidPoint
+An app to connect friends and encourage in-person meet-ups through geocoding.

-Requires Google api
+Requires a Google Maps API Key to run.
-Requires Postgre SQL Database
+Requires Postgre SQL Database.